Examination assignment 2

 - The code should be published in your examination repository along with a report (see below)

 - Your solution should be testable without any configuration, installations of servers and so on.
 Preferable, the API will be testable through a public URL.
 Any instructions on how to test your solution should be in your repository README.md.

 - The code should be individually created, the examiners may run a code anti-plagiarism tool on your code.
 Plagiarism will be reported.

 - Make a script-file that automatically populated your application with some data for testing

 Our suggestion for those without own ideas

 The fishing club "Den svartmunnade smörbultens banne" needs an API for collection fishing reports.
-They are thinking of building a client application but want a separated web API before taking this process along.
-The idea is that fishermen should be able to report their catch and that this data could be made public.
+They are thinking of building a client application but want a separate web API before taking this process along.
+The idea is that fishers should be able to report their catch and that this data could be made public.
 They want to collect data like: